VisionaryOS/preggo-app/README.md

 - Implement code splitting with dynamic imports
 - Optimize images with Next.js Image component
 - Memoize expensive computations with useMemo and useCallback
-- Use SWR or TanStack Query for data fetching with caching
+- Use TanStack Query for data fetching with caching

 ### Database Optimizations